otvorenesudy/otvorenesudy/README.md

 psql -U postgres -d opencourts_$RAILS_ENV -f pg_trgm--1.0.sql
 ```

-Note that you need to set up the Trigram extension for all Rails environments you plan to use separately
+Note that you need to set up the Trigram extension for all Rails environments you plan to use

 ## Installation